Skip to main content

 • Type: We support text generation and embedding models.

 • Scale: We currently only support models that fit in a single node.
-Multi-node models are not supported when you upload a custom model.
+Multi-node models are not supported.

 config.json